iam-Mer/simple_parcel_tracker/README.md

 ##  How to use it?

+*   Install the required library with `pip install -r requirements.txt`
 *   Open the `main.py` in the `app` folder.
 *   Change the `order_number` value with your order number.
 *   Run the script with `python3 -m main.py`